f-vojnovski/clientprocessingapp/README.md

 An ASP.NET Core Razor Pages application for importing client records from XML and managing them against SQL Server.
 Clients come in through a web form or as an uploaded XML file with nested address lists.
-Both paths validate the input and write it through a repository and unit-of-work layer inside a single transaction.
+Both paths validate the input against the same rules and write it in a single database round trip.

 The XML import is the part worth reading.
 It takes a `Clients -> Client -> Addresses -> Address` document where identifiers and address types are attributes and address text is the element